 Can It Improve Memory?

 While human studies need to know for sure, preliminary research is intriguing.
 For example, mice, given ergothioneine showed improved ability to recognize objects.
-Other researchers have demonstrated that ergothioneine levels decline in people after age 60, and that some people with mild memory problems had lower Ergo levels too.
+Other researchers have demonstrated that ergothioneine production declines after age 60 and that some people with mild memory problems had lower Ergo levels too.
 This suggests that Ergo may play a role in memory.

 So, is it possible Ergo improves memory in people with cognitive impairment?
 Stay tuned.